assiadialeb/gitpulse/docs/user-guide/overview.md

 <figcaption>Commit Trend Analysis</figcaption>
 </figure>

-- **Release Frequency**: Shipping velocity and code review responsiveness
+- **Release Frequency**: “Shipping velocity and code review responsiveness”

 This section helps assess how often code is being shipped and how efficiently pull requests are processed.